yoannLafore/enhanced-unet-road-seg/README.md

 python -m run
 ```

-The predicted mask images will be saved in the `generated_test/` directory, and the corresponding submission file will be created at the repository root as `submission.csv`.
+The predicted mask images will be saved in the `generated_test/` directory, and the corresponding submission file will be created at the repository root as `submission_unet_compet.csv`.

 ### (Optional) 6.
 Training & Results Reproducibility